milky2028/web-components/README.md

 - Custom build process.

+- No built-in testing support.

 Cons

 - Traditional DOM methods require the developer to write alot of code.
 I don't mind them that much, but your mileage may vary.
-Even in writing this example, I had to start to define some helper methods so I didn't keep repeating myself.
+Even in writing this example, I had to define some helper methods so I didn't keep repeating myself.
 It should also be noted though that web components in general will require more familiarity with native DOM methods.
 Even Angular's examples rely on traditional DOM methods.

 ## Angular